 Pro tip: This special theater nerd code DWQFZ saves you $10 on TodayTix.

-Sebastian Ade (@suhbashchin), Assistant Producer – The Metropolitan Museum of Art, 1000 Fifth Ave: Every year the Met’s Costume Institute curates an amazing exhibit dedicated to fashion history that’s open throughout the summer months.
-This year’s exhibition is a tribute to the fantastical 74-year-old Japanese designer Rei Kawakubo—seeing her work is definitely something you can brag about.
+Sebastian Ade (@suhbashchin), Producer — The Metropolitan Museum of Art, 1000 Fifth Ave: Every year the Met’s Costume Institute curates an amazing exhibit dedicated to fashion history that’s open throughout the summer months.
+This year’s upcoming exhibition examines fashion’s relationship to medieval art and Catholicism—seeing this exhibit is definitely something you can brag about.

 Pro tip: Grab the 2017 Webby-Nominated Met App to help you explore the museum’s extensive collection.